RaspberryPiFoundation/picamzero/README.md

 You may find it useful to set up `pre-commit` to run some static checks before each commit.
 Doing so can help catch common errors, and unify code style.

-`pre-commit` should already be installed if you followed the installation instructions above.
+`pre-commit` should already be installed if you followed the installation instructions above - if not, install on a development pi with `sudo apt install pre-commit`.
 To set it up to run before every commit, execute `pre-commit install`.
 Once set up, `pre-commit` will check every file changed in a commit.
 To make `pre-commit` check every file in the repository, execute `pre-commit run --all-files`.
 Alternatively, to skip verification, you can use the `--no-verify` option when committing: `git commit --no-verify`

 At any time, you can uninstall `pre-commit` by running `pre-commit uninstall`.